 The history of structural racism has played a significant role in the discrimination and disenfranchisement of much of the Black community today.
 This system continues to manifest as privilege, access, and equity.
 In the United States, Black individuals currently have a drastically lower median level of wealth than whites or Asian Americans, African Americans are more likely to be arrested, charged with crimes and convicted and sentenced than white Americans, and cities continue to experience socio-spatial racial segregation.

-It is important that the long-term impact of these broad patterns of discrimination be understood within the wider context of our histories and communities.
+It is important that the long-term impact of these broad patterns of discrimination is understood within the wider context of our histories and communities.
 Therefore, while we might not be able to see it so directly in our own lives for it is not always as visible as we may think, we must acknowledge that racism is still present, and there is still work to be done.

 What we are seeing taking place in the United States, is a legitimate and vocal frustration over a decades-long failure to correct this system and a genuine desire to reform discriminatory police practices and address the failings of the broader criminal justice system.
 But this is not just an American issue – this is a humanitarian issue.